Our Research

 Genome-wide association genetics to identify conserved virulence effectors and targets for durable host resistance in a globally important bacterial pathogen of common bean (Phaseolus vulgais)

-Common bean (Phaseolus vulgans) is the most important food legume for direct human consumption.
+Adapting a staple food crop to the UK climate Common bean (Phaseolus vulgans) is the most important food legume for direct human consumption.

 - « Previous